WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_3.md

 * Include a hyperlink to the WiTNY website with the text *Made at WiTNY Summer Guild* -- like this: [Made at WiTNY Summer Guild](http://www1.cuny.edu/sites/women-in-technology/).
   * The URL is: `http://www1.cuny.edu/sites/women-in-technology/`

-* Finally, embed a gif in the page with the `id` attribute `first-gif`.
-(See below!)
+* Finally, embed a gif in the page with the `id` attribute `first-gif`. (**See below for specific instructions about how to do this!**)

 * *Add any other structure or styling you want!*
-  * Check out the examples and see if you can model after those
+  * Check out the examples and see if you can model after those!
+  * Do you want to add another hyperlink?
+Another image?
   * Talk to each other, a lot -- most programmers learn almost everything by talking to people they work with and friends.
 It's too hard to learn on your own!
   * If you have questions about using any HTML tags, or trying to work with colors, let an instructor know and we'll help you out!